parkmandpl/wp-basics/modules/planning/_posts/2000-01-04-organizing-content.md

 #### Exercise
 Take the list of content you made and try to organize it in a way that seems helpful for users.

-For example, draw out a diagram like this:
+For example, draw something like one of these two diagrams:
 ![sketches of website organizational structures](https://github.com/parkmandpl/course-in-a-box/blob/gh-pages/img/website-organization-sketch.jpg)